csc301-2025-s/jobba/README.md

 Jobba is a web application designed to aid users in their job seeking process and streamline various tasks such as application tracking, networking, and email communication.

+This application implements application tracking through email, a cold response rate calculator, and a spreadsheet display of your current job search.

 ## _"um... what's so special about another job tracker spreadsheet?"_

 What's special is that the spreadsheet is automatically updated.